defi-wonderland/EBO-agent/apps/scripts/README.md

 ### Setting up environment variables

-Create a `.env` file in the root of the project and populate it with the required environment variables.
+2. Create a `.env` file in apps/scripts and populate it with the required environment variables.
 See `.env.example` for reference.

 ```bash
 cp .env.example .env
 ```

-Here's the table converted into markdown:

 ### Available Options